 Nancy Florence Savard

-A native of Quebec City, with a bachelor’s degree from Laval University, Nancy Florence Savard began her television career in Montreal.
-After 10 years of working as a journalist, creator, director, production head and associate producer with various media groups in Montreal and Quebec City, Nancy Florence Savard created 10th Ave Productions in Saint-Augustin-de-Desmaures in 1998, founding her production company at the same time as she was founding her family of three children.
+Born in Quebec City, with a bachelor’s degree from Laval University, Nancy Florence Savard started her television career in Montreal.
+After spending ten years as a journalist, designer, director, product manager and associate producer for various large media groups in Montreal and Quebec City, Nancy Florence Savard founded her production company, 10th Ave Productions, in Saint-Augustin-De-Desmaures in 1998, while also starting her family of three children.

 Directing the first entirely Canadian 3D animated feature film

 A pioneer in computer-assisted animation, she co-produced and directed the first 100% Canadian-made 3D animated feature, The Legend of Sarila, which was released theatrically in 2013.
 With that film, she became the first Canadian woman to direct an 80-minute stereoscopic (ie. 3D) feature.
 In 2014, having received numerous awards at the Toronto International Film Festival, she was awarded the Birks Diamond Tribute, in her capacity as a director.
 This tribute is given to women of the year in the film industry.
 That same year, she produced the first 100% Quebec-made French-language feature, Le Coq de St-Victor, which went on to be acquired by a major US studio for distribution in 98 countries.

 During Spring Break 2018, 10th Ave Productions released its third 100% Canadian-made animated feature, Mission Kathmandu: The Adventures of Nelly and Simon.
 In May 2019, 10th Ave was named film producer of the year by the Quebec Association of Media Producers.
 When cinemas reopened during winter 2021, Nancy Florence Savard’s fourth animated feature, Felix and the Treasure of Morgäa, was released theatrically in 67 cinemas across Quebec.

 A woman of social commitment